jacebenson/cedar/docs/docs/logger.md

 ## Default Configuration Overview

-RedwoodJS provides an opinionated logger with sensible, practical defaults.
+CedarJS provides an opinionated logger with sensible, practical defaults.
 These include:

 - Colorize and emojify output with a custom LogFormatter
 - Ignore certain event attributes like hostname and pid for cleaner log statements